hackclub/hackclub/workshops/simple_clock/README.md

 Also, we have added some shadows to the element.
 We gave multiple shadows so as to get a cool effect on our clock.
 Also, the `inset` property changes the shadow from an outer shadow (`outset`) to an inner shadow.

 Now let's test our code!
 Click on the **RUN** button and Voila!
-Here's the basic background for our clock! (if it doesn't looks like this, make sure you crosscheck every single line of code).
+Here's the basic background for our clock! (if it doesn't look like this, make sure you crosscheck every single line of code).

 ![Image](https://cloud-dgjpl9scw.vercel.app/image.png)